Background

 cardboard tube has been removed to make it clearer, but normally

-tube helps keep the batteries from poping out.
-The plastic
+that tube helps keep the batteries from popping out.
+The

-have been peeled off the two D cells and they have been installed
+plastic labels have been peeled off the two D cells and they have

-their positive ends touching each other at the center.
-These
+been installed with their positive ends touching each other at the

 For a series connection you MUST have the labels on both cells